nits2010/DataStructureAlgo/DSA_Pattern/Pattern 09_Two Heaps.md

 Output: [2, -1, -1]
 Explanation: The next interval of [3,4] is [4,6] which has index ‘2’.
 There is no next interval for [1,5] and [4,6].

-A brute force solution could be to take one interval at a time and go through all the other intervals to find the next interval.
+A brute force solutionMimicPQ could be to take one interval at a time and go through all the other intervals to find the next interval.
 This algorithm will take `O(N^2)` where `N` is the total number of intervals.
 Can we do better than that?

 We can utilize the Two Heaps approach.
 We can push all intervals into two heaps: one heap to sort the intervals on maximum start time (let’s call it maxStartHeap) and the other on maximum end time (let’s call it maxEndHeap).
 We can then iterate through all intervals of the maxEndHeap to find their next interval.
 Our algorithm will have the following steps: